 - Conduct improvement (minimum of 90 days)

 - Reflect on the outcomes and submit activity summary for MOC credit

-The ABO uses a shared platform called the MOC Activity Manager linked from your Status Page to accept and review applications for quality improvement projects that you create.
+The ABO uses a shared platform called the MOC Activity Manager linked from your Status Page to accept and review applications for improvement projects that you create.
 The application lifecycle takes about 4-6 weeks from submission through approval.
 Click here to view a sample application.

 - Applications are accepted at any time by clicking the link on your Status Page and are processed and reviewed on a monthly basis.